Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/ADDITIONAL_INTEGRATIONS/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 ## Key Findings

-1. **Scoring Impact**: The ~=3.1x difference at default (NEDC OVERLAP vs SzCORE) stems entirely from scoring methodology, with TAES showing even larger divergence (5.1x vs OVERLAP).
+1. **Scoring Impact**: The ~=3.1x difference at default (NEDC OVERLAP vs SzCORE Event) stems entirely from scoring methodology, with TAES showing even larger divergence (5.1x vs OVERLAP).

 2. **Clinical Viability**: SeizureTransformer cannot achieve clinical viability when evaluated with NEDC scoring on TUSZ.
 At 10 FA/24h, it reaches only 33.90% sensitivity, far below the 75% goal for clinical systems [10].